Word Count: How Many Words In a Novel?

 General Fiction/Literary Fiction Word Count

+Children's books and picture books will have the lowest word count of all (note: most picture books as a category still have words, but pictures dominate the page).

-Again, this doesn’t necessarily apply if you’ve already published a bestseller.
-Publishers, at that point, will let you do almost whatever you want.
+Again, this doesn't necessarily apply if you've already published a bestseller.
+Publishing Houses, at that point, may be far less concerned with specific word counts than they are about the ideas and storyline.

 Science Fiction and Fantasy Novel Word Count